-Birnstiel Awards are presented at the IMP in Vienna.
-Awardees present their research and have an opportunity to discuss it with researchers from the IMP an the wider Vienna BioCenter community.
+Birnstiel Awards are presented annually in a ceremony held at the IMP in Vienna.
+The awardees show their research and have an opportunity to discuss it with researchers from the IMP an the wider Vienna BioCenter community.

 The first award ceremony of the International Birnstiel Award for Doctoral Research in the Molecular Life Sciences was convened at the IMP lecture hall on 8 November 2019.

 Emily Bayer, Mohamed El-Brolosy and Justin Silpe received a trophy and certificate from Margaret Birnstiel.
 The ceremony was chaired by Meinrad Busslinger, deputy director of the IMP and trustee of the Birnstiel Foundation.
 Max Birnstiel's widow Margaret Birnstiel - herself a biologist - attended the event and handed over the trophies and certificates.

 The acceptance talks were recorded and can be watched here.